material-components/material-components-android/docs/components/DatePicker.md

 Material date pickers are fully accessible and compatible with screen readers.
 The title of your date picker will be read when the user launches the dialog.
-Use a descriptive title that for the task:
+Use a descriptive title for the task:

 ```kt
 val picker =